 Live & Recorded Webinars

 Are you looking for a more structured approach to aviation weather training?
 If so, you should plan to attend one or more webinars offered by AvWxTraining.
-Each webinar will be taught by CFI and former NWS research meteorologist, Scott Dennstaedt.
+Each live and recorded webinar will be taught by CFI & former NWS meteorologist, Dr. Scott Dennstaedt.

-At AvWxTraining, we use GoToMeeting™ for all of our live webinars.
+At AvWxTraining, we use Zoom™ for all of our live webinars.
 Every webinar will have time reserved for the attendees to ask questions.
 Webinars will be recorded and provided to each attendee once that course has completed all of its planned sessions.
 This recording allows you to review the webinar at a later time or allows you to complete the training in the event you cannot attend one or more of the live sessions.
 You must pay the full webinar fee to obtain the recording.
+Check back for new live webinars being offered.

 Whether flying during the warm or cold season, understanding the factors associated with airframe icing is critical especially for pilots flying under instrument flight rules (IFR).
 Icing is a complex topic and demands a challenging dialog.
 Rules of thumb that you may have been taught during your primary training can be dangerous and often replaces real weather analysis that is paramount to minimizing your exposure to airframe icing.
 In this webinar, we will shed some light on how clouds form and how they can become a serious icing hazard to pilots.
 This webinar is designed to promote situational awareness when airframe icing is a flight risk.
 This includes a discussion on the factors associated with airframe icing and presents the latest analysis tools and techniques that can be incorporated by pilots to gain the most utility from their aircraft throughout the year without compromising safety.

 This is a brand new webinar and will be offered over two sessions each lasting 90 minutes.
 If you register and pay for the live webinar (regardless if you attend one or both sessions) you will receive an email with a promo code to get your free digital copy of the recorded webinar.
-Seating is limited, so tap or click on the Buy Now button below to reserve your seat to this unique training opportunity.
+If you could not attend this webinar tap or click on the Buy Now button below to purchase this unique training program.
+This program is included in the Recorded Webinar Combo.

 Getting started with Constant Pressure Charts Recording